silversub/terraform/provider/vpc-infrastructure-resources.md

 The following timeouts are configured for the resource:

 - **Create**: The creation of the resource is considered failed if no response is received for 10 minutes.
-- **Update**: The updaet of the resource is considered failed if no response is received for 10 minutes.
+- **Update**: The update of the resource is considered failed if no response is received for 10 minutes.
 - **Delete**: The deletion of the resource is considered failed if no response is received for 10 minutes.

 ## `ibm_is_lb_pool`